-Problem Pr ocedure The following message is displayed on the screen: RTC Power Failure. e charge in the Real Time Clock (RTC) battery s run out - you will need to set the date and time the BIOS setup application by using the following eps: - 1.
-Turn on the computer. press [F2] key.
-2. Press the F2 key when the TOSHIBA Leading Innovation >>> screen appears - the BIOS setup application will load.
-3. Set the date in the System Date field.
-4. Set the time in the System Time field.
-5. Press F10 - a confirmation message will be displayed.
-6. Press the ENTER key - the BIOS setup application will end and the computer will restart.
+Problem Procedure The following message is displayed on the screen: The charge in the Real Time Clock (RTC) battery has run out - you will need to set the date and time in the BIOS setup application by using the following steps: RTC Power Failure.
+Check system.
+Then press [F2] key.
+Turn on the computer.
+Press the F2 key when the TOSHIBA Leading Innovation >>> screen appears - the BIOS setup application will load.
+Set the date in the System Date field.
+Set the time in the System Time field.
+Press F10 - a confirmation message will be displayed.
+Press the ENTER key - the BIOS setup application will end and the computer will restart.